sphinx-doc/alabaster/README.rst

   actual template-related changes will be merged afterwards.)
 * #65: Wrap the sidebar's "Navigation" header in Sphinx's translation helper so it gets translated if possible.
 Thanks to ``@uralbash``.
+* #77: Fix image link styling to remove a bottom border which appears in some situations.
+Thanks to Eric Holscher for the patch & ``@barbara-sfx`` for the report.

 .. _Codecov: https://codecov.io